center-key/fetch-json/README.md

 Why would you fetch anything but json? ;)

 ## 1) Make REST Easy
+**fetch-json** is a lightweight JavaScript library to reduce the boilerplate code needed to make HTTP calls to JSON endpoints.

 **fetch-json** automatically:
 1. Converts the HTTP response to JSON if it's not already JSON (especially convenient for HTTP errors)
 1. Serializes the body payload with `JSON.stringify()`